gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    handling sequence number wraps through trial decoding with a lower values in the higher bits of the extended sequence number.

-   Section 4 of {{RFC9146}} states “If,
-   however, an implementation chooses to receive different lengths of CID, the assigned CID values must be self-delineating since there is no other mechanism available to determine what connection (and thus, what CID length) is in use.”.
+   Section 4 of {{RFC9146}} states “If, however, an implementation chooses to receive different lengths of CID, the assigned CID values must be self-delineating since there is no other mechanism available to determine what connection (and thus, what CID length) is in use.”.
 As this solution requires multiple connection IDs, using a zero-length CID will be highly problematic as it could result in that any DTLS records with a zero length CID ends up in another DTLS connection context, and there fail the decryption and integrity verification.
 And in that case to avoid losing the DTLS record, it would have to be forwarded to the zero-length CID using DTLS Connection and decryption and validation must be tried.
 Resulting in higher resource utilization.
-Thus, it is RECOMMENDED to not use the zero length CID values and instead use a single common length for the CID values.
+Thus, it is REQUIRED to use non-zero length CID values, and instead RECOMMENDED to use a single common length for the CID values.
 A single byte should be sufficient, as reuse of old CIDs is possible as long as the implementation ensure they are not used in near time to the previous usage.

 ## DTLS Connection Handling